Timdenders/Colonization-Conquerors/README.md

 ___
 ### Use Case:
-Colonization Conquerors is a game for people who want to experience a strategy focused, island city building adventure where you compete against your opponent to see who can amass the most wealth and power!
+Colonization Conquerors is a game for people who want to experience a strategy-focused, island city-building adventure where you compete against your opponent to see who can amass the most wealth and power!

-#### Implimented Use Cases:
+#### Implemented Use Cases:
 | Use Case 1    | Player Building & Island Development |
 | -------- | ------- |
 | Actor | Player |